The Northern Region Psychotherapy Coordinator is now Chris Bampton

 Finding a Supervisor

-Supervision for the PWC: your Director of Training (Felicity) or the Psychotherapy Coordinator (when we get one) has a list of locally accredited PWC supervisors.
-Contact Felicity to organise a supervisor
+Supervision for the PWC: Chris Bampton, the Psychotherapy Coordinator, has a list of locally accredited PWC supervisors.
+Contact him to organise a supervisor

 Stage 2 second years